-Set the Stage for 2018 with Sales Methodologies, Predictable Forecasting, and more
+Set the Stage with Sales Methodologies, Predictable Forecasting, and more

 As we move into the new year, most sales teams are likely setting the stage for 2018 with sales kickoff (SKO) meetings.
 Here are some of the topics that top sales organizations will be covering this year.